 And guess what- I get at least five servings out of this.
 Giving us some lunches to take to work!

 So in total cooking, this expensive home-cooked meal comes to $2.09 per serving.
 Compare that to the takeout at $8.25!

 Take out is nearly 4 times more expensive.

-That is not a cheap home cooked meal by the way.
+That is not a cheap home-cooked meal by the way.
 You can definitively get the price per serve lower than this for different meals.
 I made a carrot soup the other day with only carrots, coconut cream sweet chilli source and some herbs.
-Add a bit of toasted bread and I think you will find that a meal will cost less than $1 per serve.
-We made so much there is extra in the freezer for when I feel lazy and don’t want to cook.
+Add a bit of toasted bread, and I think you will find that a meal will cost less than $1 per serve.
+We made so much there is even extra in the freezer for when I feel lazy and don’t want to cook.